nwg-piotr/autotiling/README.md

 1. Install the `python-i3ipc>=2.0.1` package (or whatever it's called in your Linux distribution).
 2. Save the `autotiling.py` file anywhere, make executable and autostart in your i3/sway config file:
-`exec /path/to/the/script/autotiling.py` on sway or `exec --no-startup-id /path/to/the/script/autotiling.py` on i3.
+`exec /path/to/the/script/autotiling.py` on sway or `exec_always --no-startup-id /path/to/the/script/autotiling.py` on i3.